fbehrens/sublime_ExternalREPL/readme.md

 Install [Tmux](https://tmux.github.io/) for Mac / Linux
 Plugin interacts with session `repl` via `tmux send-keys -t repl "commmand"`

-* Usage
+* Tmux101
-Start session with `tmux new s repl`.
 From Tmux you can detach with `Prefix(C-b) d`. and reattach to your tmux session with `tmux a -t repl`

 ## Usage
+Start session with `tmux new s repl`.
-It is recommended to start sublime from your console using the `subl` command.
+Start sublime from your console using the `subl` command.
 `Command()-Shift P` and typing `External` shows the commands.
 Hotkeys are shown via `F1`